 Now, here’s an option that people don’t often consider.
 For the average person, taxes are binary – you either live in a tax haven or you don’t.

-A country with no tax system tend not to be the strongest geopolitical players.
+A country with a no-tax system tends not to be the strongest geopolitical player.

 This means that your foreign-sourced income isn’t taxed, but if you were to buy a local apartment and rent it out, it would be.